 Paran neter Response XF1 The place is important to the community solely for amenity reasons.
 For example, most modern picnic and parkland areas, playgrounds and beaches, used for contemporary recreation.
-It is simply not feasible nor desirable to ascribe historic heritage significance to every retail or social gathering space simply because those XF2 The place is important to the community only as they seek to retain it in preference to a proposed alternative.
-For example, a place is occupied by an unremarkable development. places have been traditionally publicly accessible and particularly if those places do not (or only
+It is simply not feasible nor desirable to ascribe historic heritage significance to every retail or social gathering space simply because those XF2 The place is important to the community only as they seek to retain it in places have been traditionally publicly accessible and particularly if those places do not (or only